- What type of stud finder are you looking for?

 Features to consider when buying a stud finder

 - Type.
-Magnetic types are simpler and more analog, they do not require power sources and have little-to-no electrical components.
+Magnetic types are simpler and more analog but do not have an LCD screen not require much of a power source other than standard replaceable batteries magnetic stud finders have little-to-no electrical components.

 Electric/Digital ones offer deeper scanning capabilities but are usually more complex and expensive. - Hands-free.
 Larger models are usually held constantly against the wall.
 Lighter models can be affixed to a position while you mark.